Buying property in Sicily can hide many pitfalls which may turn the purchase into a nightmare, find help and how-to's in this article.

 Due to the uniqueness of its history and climate, Italy has always been an attractive option for those people seeking to purchase a property to relocate and/to spend their holidays.

 More specifically, many choose Sicily, a place of unparalleled geographical and architectural richness and where Summer last far longer than elsewhere.

-This exceptional beauty comes at a cost: at first sight, real estate investments are, in general, very affordable, with some exceptions in certain areas of the most touristic towns, like Cefalù (PA), Taormina (CT), or some of the small islands surrounding the mainland.
+This exceptional beauty comes at a cost: at first sight buying a property in Sicily seems an easy goal; Real estate investments are, in general, very affordable, with some exceptions in certain areas of the most touristic towns, like Cefalù (PA), Taormina (CT), or some of the small islands surrounding the mainland.
 Nevertheless, the complexity of the Italian law and bureaucracy (easily underestimated by foreign purchasers or investors) makes a purchase less simple (compared to other nations in Europe) and – more importantly – often unsafe or far more expensive than expected.